rohitratnu/benefits-calculator/README.md

     https://github.com/rohitratnu/benefits-calculator.git
     cd benefits-calculator
     ```
-    To avoid cloing unzip the project
+    To avoid cloning unzip the project

 2. Create a virtual environment and activate it:
     ```sh